-Besides this, there are many elaborate rituals incorporating mantra, dharanis, and mandalas.
-For the Newar Buddhist practitioner, the Vajracharya priest acts as the preceptors to the path of Enlightenment.
+Besides this, there are many elaborate rituals incorporating mantras, dharanis, and mandalas.
+For the Newar Buddhist practitioner, the Vajracharya priest acts as the preceptor to the path of Enlightenment.
 Various levels of initiations and passage rites are important for the Newar Buddhist community.

-Furthermore, much of the devotional life centers around the worship of the Bodhisattvas, in particular the Bodhisattva most popularly known as Karunamaya to the Newar Buddhists.
-The annual festival of Macchendranath in Patan signifies the importance of the Bodhisattva to both the Hindus and Buddhists.
+Furthermore, much of the devotional life centers around the worship of the Bodhisattvas, in particular, the Bodhisattva is most popularly known as Karunamaya to the Newar Buddhists.
+The annual festival of Macchendranath in Patan signifies the importance of the Bodhisattva to both Hindus and Buddhists.

 In Nepal, the Buddhist pantheon is as numerous and varied as the Hindu deities.
 The sculptural traditions show many of the complex iconographic forms of the Buddhist pantheon.
 The seven Manusi Buddhas along with Shakyamuni are frequently represented.